jeffreyhluu/Let-Them-Cook/USER_MANUAL.md

-# 🧑‍🍳 Let Them Cook — User Manual
+# Let Them Cook — User Manual

-## 📌 High-Level Description

 **Let Them Cook** is a web application designed to help users find recipes based on ingredients they already have and discover nearby grocery stores to purchase missing ingredients.
 The app features a smart chatbot assistant, personalized profile pages, recipe browsing via an Explore page, and user-friendly UI for seamless meal planning.